ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 #.
 Nodes periodically advertise their presence so that connections can be made with new-found entities, even after the initial discovery period.
 #.
 Nodes advertise to other nodes when they go offline.

-Nodes will only establish connections with other nodes if they have compatible :doc:`Quality of Service <interfaces/topics/Working-with-topics/Quality-of-Service>` settings.
+Nodes will only establish connections with other nodes if they have compatible *quality of service* settings.
+See :doc:`interfaces/topics/Working-with-topics/Quality-of-Service`.

 Node management
 ---------------